-Finally if I breach any of my obligations to you in respect of your personal data you may be able to seek compensation for any distress you are caused or loss you have incurred.
+Finally, if I breach any of my obligations to you in respect of your personal data you may be able to seek compensation for any distress you are caused or loss you have incurred.

-You can find out more information from the ICO's website http://ico.org.uk/for_the_public/personal_information and this is the organisation that you can complain to if you are unhappy with how I deal with you.
+You can find out more information from the ICO's website https://ico.org.uk/your-data-matters/.
+This is the organisation that you can complain to if you are unhappy with how I deal with you.